apache/hudi/website/versioned_docs/version-0.9.0/docker_demo.md

 ### Prerequisites

   * Docker Setup :  For Mac, Please follow the steps as defined in [https://docs.docker.com/v17.12/docker-for-mac/install/].
 For running Spark-SQL queries, please ensure atleast 6 GB and 4 CPUs are allocated to Docker (See Docker -> Preferences -> Advanced).
 Otherwise, spark-SQL queries could be killed because of memory issues.
-  * kafkacat : A command-line utility to publish/consume from kafka topics.
-Use `brew install kafkacat` to install kafkacat.
+  * kcat : A command-line utility to publish/consume from kafka topics.
+Use `brew install kcat` to install kcat.
   * /etc/hosts : The demo references many services running in container by the hostname.
 Add the following settings to /etc/hosts

     ```java